 - b.
 The component unit provides services entirely, or almost entirely, to the primary government or otherwise exclusively, or almost exclusively, benefits the primary government even though it does not provide services directly to it.
 The essence of this type of arrangement is much the same as an internal service fund the goods or services are provided to the government itself rather than to the citizenry.
 Usually the services provided by a blended component unit are financing services provided solely to the primary government.
 For example, a building authority may be created to finance the construction of office buildings for the primary government.
 However, a component unit that provides services to more than just the primary government should also be blended if the services provided to others are insignificant to the overall activities of the component unit.
 Other component units that should be blended are those that exclusively, or almost exclusively, benefit the primary government by providing services indirectly; for example, a component unit that provides services on behalf of the primary government to its employees rather than directly to the primary government itself. - c.
 The component unit's total debt outstanding, including leases, is expected to be repaid entirely or almost entirely with resources of the primary government.
-Repayment generally occurs through a
+Repayment generally occurs through a continuing pledge and appropriation by the primary government to the component unit that, in turn, pledges those appropriation payments as the primary source of repayment for its debt.

-3 "Substantively the same" means sufficient representation of the primary government's entire governing body on the component unit's governing body to allow complete control of the component unit's activities.
+&lt;sup>3 "Substantively the same" means sufficient representation of the primary government's entire governing body on the component unit's governing body to allow complete control of the component unit's activities.
 To illustrate, the board of a city redevelopment authority may be composed entirely of the city council and the mayor, serving ex officio.
 The primary government is, essentially, serving as the governing body of the component unit.
 On the other hand, the board of a public housing authority composed of the city mayor and two council members (from a total of ten) ordinarily would not be substantively the same as the city's governing body.
 This criterion will rarely, if ever, apply to a state government because of the impracticality of providing sufficient representation of the state's entire governing body.